telerik/blazor-docs/knowledge-base/dropdownlist-change-icon-when-popup-opened.md

 3. Toggle the flag value in the `OnOpen` and `OnClose` event handlers.
 4. Use CSS to change the icon based on the flag value.
 Conditionally add a `<style>` tag to achieve this.
    - All components, including the DropDownList, use SVG icons.
 To change the icon, you can alter the `path` of the `<svg>` element.
-   - To get the path of the [desired icon](https://www.telerik.com/design-system/docs/foundation/iconography/icon-list), render a [`SvgIcon`]({%slug common-features-icons%}#svgicon-component) component, inspect it, and copy its path.
+   - To get the path of the [desired icon](https://www.telerik.com/design-system/docs/foundation/iconography/icon-list), render an [`SvgIcon`]({%slug common-features-icons%}#svgicon-component) component, inspect it, and copy its path.

 >caption Change the DropDownList icon when expanded